Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 ■Fashion & Apparel Industry:

 Services that redefine how people engage with fashion items are gaining attention.
-Examples include rental services where professionally curated outfits by stylists or influencers are delivered regularly, and services allowing users to borrow their favorite clothes, shoes, accessories, etc., multiple times up to a specified number of items.
+These include rental services where professionally curated outfits by stylists or influencers are delivered regularly, and services allowing unlimited borrowing of favorite clothing, shoes, accessories, etc., up to a specified number of items.

 ■Cosmetics Industry:

 Paid sampling services are popular, where users register their preferences and receive monthly samples tailored to their interests.
-These services increase trial opportunities and help drive product purchases.
+These services increase trial opportunities and help create purchase triggers.

 ■Tire Industry:

-Instead of selling tires outright, services have emerged where sensors are installed, allowing users to pay only for the mileage they drive.
-This lowers the barrier to purchase and also holds promise for developing new services based on usage data insights.
+Instead of selling tires outright, services have emerged where sensors are installed, allowing users to pay only for the mileage driven.
+This lowers the barrier to purchase and also holds promise for developing new services based on the usage data collected.

 How to transition to a subscription-based business?

 As seen with Adobe's example, shifting from a "product sales model" to a "subscription model" offers significant benefits for both companies and customers, making it worth considering.
-If you sense signs of change, we hope this serves as an opportunity to consider how your own business could potentially adopt a subscription model.
+If you sense signs of change and are wondering how your own business could potentially adopt a subscription model, I hope this serves as a starting point for your thinking.

 However, implementing and marketing a subscription model requires specific tools and expertise.

 Zuora provides clients with a "subscription-based customer management & contract management system."
-This system enables centralized management of pricing, quoting, e-commerce, contract management, billing and collections, revenue recognition, reporting, and analytics.
+This system enables centralized management of pricing, quoting, e-commerce, contract management, billing/collection, revenue recognition, reporting, and analytics.

 The broad framework of this partnership is that Dentsu Inc. and Dentsu Digital Inc. will support the design of services—such as "what services to offer customers" and "what kind of relationship to build with customers"—along with their implementation and operation.